macrobotics-lab/obsv-sens-plcmt/README.md

 # Observability-Informed Optimal Sensor Placement for Soft Robots

-This repository contains the companion code for our submission to IEEE Robotics and Automation Letters titled "Observability-Informed Optimal Sensor Placement for Soft Robots".
+This repository contains the companion code for our IEEE RoboSoft 2026 Conference paper titled "Observability-Informed Optimal Sensor Placement for Soft Robots".

 ## Getting Started